-The Office of Audit, Assessment, and Management (OAAM) works to improve and enhance programmatic oversight for the Office of Justice Programs' bureaus and program offices, as well as the Office of Community Oriented Policing Services (COPS Office) and the Office on Violence Against Women.
+The Office of Audit, Assessment, and Management (OAAM) works to improve and enhance programmatic oversight for the Office of Justice Programs' program offices, as well as the Office of Community Oriented Policing Services (COPS Office) and the Office on Violence Against Women.

 The mission of the Office of Audit, Assessment, and Management (OAAM) is to advance the integrity and effectiveness of justice programs, operations, and investments.